03chrisk/datasets_manager/README.md

 ### PreprocessingABC

-This class is an abstract class which provides a common interface for the 4 preprocessing methods that we imelment as child classses of this abstract class.
+This class is an abstract class which provides a common interface  and describes the generic behaviour for the 4 preprocessing methods that we imelment as child classes of this abstract class.
 The class preprocessingABC only containes the __call__ megic method which is not implemented as it is also an abstract method.
 All child classes of the abstract class have to implement the call method.
 Thus the child classes centerCrop, randomCrop (image preprocessing), randomAudioCrop and resampling (audio preprocessing) all implement the call method and they also all have an __init__ method.
+As they have call methods, these classes are all callable classes.

 ### Pipeline

-And lastly, the pipeline class is also a child class of the preprocessingABC and the main difference of this class compared to the other child classes is that the __init__ method takes a variadic argument as a parameter.
+And lastly, the pipeline class is also a child class of the preprocessingABC and the main difference of this class compared to the other child classes is that the __init__ method takes a variadic argument as a parameter (*steps).
 This allows the pipeline to apply a number of preprocessing steps on the dataset, based on the user input.